Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

     * name — The name of the index
     * indexFieldSpec — describes how to parse the transaction date to find the fields that will be the index values.
       JSON and CSV are supported for this.
-A JSON indexFieldSpec will cause transactions with data that is not a valid JSON object containing the needed fields to be excluded from the index.<br>
+A JSON indexFieldSpec will cause transactions with data that is not a valid JSON object containing the needed fields to be excluded from the index.<br/>
       If no value is provided, then the index will include every transaction to be included in the index using the full contents of their data fields as index keys.
     * indexFilter — An optional regular expression to filter which transactions are included in the created index.
 If